SciMDR: Advancing Scientific Multimodal Document Reasoning: Experiments

 \subsection{Experimental Setup}

-\paragraph{Training Data.} The \data{} comprises three categories based on information sources: VQA, TQA, and MQA.
+\paragraph{Dataset.} Our dataset \data{} comprises three categories based on information sources: VQA, TQA, and MQA.
 The dataset was constructed following the pipeline in Section~\ref{sec:method}, generating approximately 300K QA pairs with claim-centric reasoning chains from 20K research papers with \texttt{GPT-5.1}.

 \paragraph{Training Configuration.} We employ a two-stage training, using \texttt{Qwen2.5-VL-7B}~\cite{bai2025qwen2} as our primary base model.
 In Stage 1, we train on VQA and TQA data for 1 epoch with a peak learning rate $1 \times 10^{-5}$ and batch size 64.
 In Stage 2, we continue training on MQA data for 1 epoch with learning rate $1 \times 10^{-6}$.
 In fine-tuning with SPIQA, we train the language model for 1 epoch with a learning rate of $1 \times 10^{-5}$ and batch size 64.
 We fine-tune the language model while keeping the visual encoder and projector frozen.